-- Thesis/Claim: Respond to the prompt with a historically defensible thesis/claim that establishes a line of reasoning. - Contextualization: Describe a broader historical context relevant to the prompt. - Evidence: Support an argument in response to the prompt using specific and relevant examples of evidence. - Analysis and Reasoning: Demonstrate an understanding of the historical development that is the focus of the prompt, using evidence to support or modify an argument that addresses the question.

-Question 2: In the period 1200 c.E. to 1600 c.E., rapidly developing technologies led to increased regional and transregional trade.
-Develop an argument that evaluates the extent to which the new technology contributed to an increase in trade in this time period.

-Question 3: In the period 1500 c.e. to 1750 c.e., nations' influence expanded and global interaction increased.
+- Respond to the prompt with a historically defensible thesis or claim that establishes a line of reasoning. - Describe a broader historical context relevant to the prompt. - Support an argument in response to the prompt using specific and relevant examples of evidence. - Use historical reasoning (e.g., comparison, causation, continuity or change over time) to frame or structure an argument that addresses the prompt. - Use evidence to corroborate, qualify, or modify an argument that addresses the prompt. - 2.
+In the period 1200 c.e. to 1600 c.e., rapidly developing technologies led to increased regional and transregional trade.
+Develop an argument that evaluates the extent to which the new technology contributed to an increase in trade in this time period. - 3.
+In the period 1500 C.E. to 1750 C.E., nations' influence expanded and global interaction increased.
 Certain Asian states were able to resist this influence and contact.
-Develop an argument that evaluates the reasons some Asian nations were able to remain relatively untouched by outside influences.

-Question 4: In the period after 1900, the movements championing women's equality varied, with many states adopting policies to offer more opportunities to women.
+Develop an argument that evaluates the reasons some Asian nations were able to remain relatively untouched by outside influences. - 4.
+In the period after 1900, the movements championing women's equality varied, with many states adopting policies to offer more opportunities to women.
 Develop an argument that evaluates the extent to which one or more states reacted to a gender equality movement.

+WHEN YOU FINISH WRITING, CHECK YOUR WORK ON SECTION II IF TIME PERMITS.

-STOP END OF EXAMINATION
+STOP END OF EXAM